 Phil is a volunteer with four species of lemur at Howletts Wild Animal Park in the UK.
 This year he has run a half-marathon for the Aspinall Foundation’s Madagascar project and fulfilled his dream of seeing lemurs in the wild.

 Corey Romberg is an Education Adviser for the AZA Prosimian Taxon Advisory Group, helping to design and execute lemur educational materials, messaging, curriculum, and activities for zoos and schools across the country.
 He has worked in the conservation education field for over six years, and now uses his passion for lemur education to encourage more awareness and action among the general public, and in the conservation education field.

-Lynne Venart is a Co-Founder of the Lemur Conservation Network and now blogs about lemur conservation for LCN.
+Lynne Venart is a Co-Founder of the Lemur Conservation Network and now provides website support and blogging for LCN.
 She designed the LCN logo, website and social media graphics.
-In her day job, Lynne runs design firm The Art Monkey LLC, where she works with nonprofits, publishers, and small businesses in the Washington, DC area to create memorable brands, build websites, and design promotional materials.
-She is in the running for the world’s #1 lemur fan.
+In her day job, Lynne works with nonprofits and publishers in the Washington, DC area to create memorable brands, build websites, and design promotional materials.

 Carmen is a native Oregonian with a passion for the environment.
 She has worked on a number of environmental causes, including a successful local petition to ban Styrofoam food containers in her area.
 She is an avid traveler—most recently to Gulu, Uganda—and intends to pursue a career in environmental journalism, whether in print or documentary filmmaking.
 Growing up with Zoboomafoo gave her a love for animals and a drive to help them in any way possible.
 Mangatsika!